isocroft/browsengine/README.md

 ## Preamble

 The JavaScript community has and will always deal with _browser quirks_ (mostly for CSS and JavaScript).
 These are the many anomalies that continue and will continue give rise to cross-browser issues (not because the specs from IEEE or W3C don't spell things out well).
 It's always going to be with us for a long time to come.
 Why ? because software (like browsers) is built by humans for humans and humans make mistakes and wrong judgement.
 Some quirks are usually atrributed to one browser at a given version (or a range of versions).
 Others are attributed to more than one. _Browser Sniffing_ using the **User-Agent** string (`navigator.userAgent`) used to be the way to go in the past to shim or workaround these anomalies.
 Browser sniffing had issues because the Javascript logic that was written for one version of a given browser could fail when a new version of that same browser was released.
+Also _Browser Sniffing_ is mostly not reliable.
 In recent times, we now have **Feature Detection** which is more (infact 95%) reliable than **Browser Sniffing**.
 That's why Javascript libraries like the famous [**Modernizr**](https://github.com/Modernizr/Modernizr) is used heavily on websites and web applications today.

 ## The Problem